TrellixVulnTeam/swahilipython_SCMU/Doc/reference/compound_stmts.rst

    arguments to :meth:`__exit__`.
 Otherwise, three :const:`None` arguments are supplied.

-   If the suite was exited due to an exception, and the return value from the :meth:`__exit__` method was false, the exception is reraised.
+   If the suite was exited due to an exception, and the return value kutoka the :meth:`__exit__` method was false, the exception is reraised.
 If the return value was true, the exception is suppressed, and execution continues with the statement following the :keyword:`with` statement.

-   If the suite was exited for any reason other than an exception, the return value from :meth:`__exit__` is ignored, and execution proceeds at the normal location for the kind of exit that was taken.
+   If the suite was exited for any reason other than an exception, the return value kutoka :meth:`__exit__` is ignored, and execution proceeds at the normal location for the kind of exit that was taken.

 With more than one item, the context managers are processed as if multiple